FYSETC/FYSETC-Cheetah/README.md

 the ttyUSB0 is the port to communicate with the motherboard.

-And then go the the firmware.hex file location directory and do the follow command to upload the firmware
+And then go the `firmware.hex` file location directory and do the follow command to upload the firmware

 ```
  stm32flash -w firmware.hex -v -i rts,-dtr /dev/ttyUSB0
 ```

 ## Version：
 ----------------